StorageB/custom-command-menu/README.md

 - Toggle visibility of individual commands.
 - Create standard or labeled separators in the menu.
 - Export and import command list using an easily editable configuration file.
+- Customize location of menu in the top bar.

 <br>